UnbiasedOstriches/website/index.md

 ![Brain Tree](assets/images/brain-tree.jpg)

 We are a cyber security startup in steath mode.
-We have decided to release this proof of concenpt to the public on GitHub.
+We have decided to release this proof of concept to the public on GitHub.

 # The problem